Lande21/RolandeU.github.io/README.md

 GOD will provide always 100%.
 I just love GOD SO MUCH.
 He has a plan!
 ALWAYS!

-Day 3 i made two friends:
+Day 4 i made two friends:
-Nfi and Em

 one uncomfortable thing a day!
 - Scheduled a meetup with bus